 What is a DDP and what information should it contain?

 DDP stands for Declaration of Design and Performance; it is the central summary document containing the definition and all relevant references of the article.
 Its informational content could be compared to the one of a Type Certificate Data Sheet for products.
-In it the applicant is required to state that the article is designed, tested and manufactured in compliance with the applicable sections of Part 21 and CS-ETSO.
-A standard form can be found on AMC 21A.608 (ED Decision 2003/1/RM of 17 October 2003).
+In the DDP the applicant is required to state that the article is designed, tested and manufactured in compliance with the applicable sections of Part 21 and CS-ETSO.
+A template is provided in AMC 21A.608 (Annex I to ED Decision 2012/020/R of 30 October 2012).
+Form 35 is no longer used.

 How does EASA process requests for deviations?